-“white”
+"white"

-As the tlp statement value is a policy enumeration string, it MUST be in uppercase.
+As the tlp statement value is a policy enumeration string, it MUST be lowercase.

 attribution

-The attribution statement allows the provider to communicate if it wants to be known as the producer of the threat intelligence if the threat intelligence is re-shared, or if it wants to remain anonymous.
+The attribution statement allows the provider to communicate if it wants to be known as the producer of the information if the information is re-shared, or if it wants to remain anonymous.

 The attribution statement MUST be a JSON name/value pair.
 The attribution statement MUST be included in an IEP.
-The attribution statement name MUST be the JSON string “attribution”, and it must be in lowercase.
+The attribution statement name MUST be the JSON string "attribution", and it must be in lowercase.